-If an agreement cannot be reached, a utility may pursue a state-governed process called condemnation, under which a judge and a panel of impartial individuals decide whether the easement is needed and its value.
-The condemnation process varies from state to state.
+If an agreement cannot be reached, a utility may pursue a state-governed process called condemnation, under which a judge or a panel of impartial individuals decide whether the easement is needed and its value.
+The condemnation process, also called eminent domain, varies from state to state.
 In general, states establish strict procedures for determining the amount a landowner should be paid by a utility for acquiring a right for construction and maintenance of a transmission line.
-A government's right to acquire - or authorize the acquisition of - private property for public use, with just compensation being given to the owner, is called eminent domain.
+Xcel Energy works closely with landowners to arrive at mutually agreeable compensation for easements.
+In the majority of cases, we reach consensus on payment amounts that are both fair and equitable.
+Thus, eminent domain is only used occasionally as a last resort.